APA Corporation (APA) Shares Down Despite Recent Market Volatility

-APA Corporation (NASDAQ: APA)’s stock price has decreased by -2.43 compared to its previous closing price of 41.15. but the company has seen a 2.35% gain in its stock price over the last five trading sessions.
+APA Corporation (NASDAQ: APA)’s stock price has decreased by -3.85 compared to its previous closing price of 38.49.
+Despite this, the company has experienced a -8.10% fall in its stock price over the last five trading sessions.
 Barron’s reported on 09/23/22 that APA, Halliburton, and Other Energy Stocks Tumble as Oil Prices Slide

 Is It Worth Investing in APA Corporation (NASDAQ: APA) Right Now?

-APA Corporation (NASDAQ: APA) has a higher price-to-earnings ratio of 3.71x compared to its average ratio,, and the 36-month beta value for APA is at 3.55.
-Analysts have varying views on the stock, with 12 analysts rating it as a “buy,” 4 rating it as “overweight,” 12 as “hold,” and 1 as “sell.”
+APA Corporation (NASDAQ: APA) has a price-to-earnings ratio of 3.42x that is above its average ratio.
+Additionally, the 36-month beta value for APA is 3.55.
+There are mixed opinions on the stock, with 13 analysts rating it as a “buy,” 4 rating it as “overweight,” 12 rating it as “hold,” and 1 rating it as “sell.”

 Sponsored